narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

 ---

-# PHASE 13 — Content Intelligence & AI Generation (Feature Set B)
+# PHASE 13 — AEO Content Engine & Content Intelligence (Feature Set B)

+**Updated Scope:**
+This phase is responsible for making content "answer-engine ready."
+In addition to classic long-form SEO content, it should support AEO use cases such as FAQ blocks, entity definitions, structured fact snippets, and brand/knowledge profiles that can be consumed by AI assistants and answer engines.
+The existing content intelligence features should be implemented with this broader DEO/AEO framing in mind.

 As described earlier: